nodejs/node/doc/api/diagnostics_channel.md

 * Name: `tracing:${name}:start`

-The `start` event represents the synchronous start of a traceable function.
+The `start` event represents the point at which a function is called.
 At this point the event data may contain function arguments or anything else available at the very start of the execution of the function.

 #### `end(event)`

 * Name: `tracing:${name}:end`

-The `end` event represents the synchronous end of a traceable function.
+The `end` event represents the point at which a function call returns a value.
+In the case of an async function this is when the promise returned not when the function itself makes a return statement internally.
 At this point, if the traced function was synchronous the `result` field will be set to the return value of the function.
 Alternatively, the `error` field may be present to represent any thrown errors.

 It is recommended to listen specifically to the `error` event to track errors as it may be possible for a traceable action to produce multiple errors.
 For